-- · our current views with respect to our business strategy, business plan and research and development activities; - the future impacts of the COVID-19 pandemic on our business, employees, operating results, ability to obtain additional funding, product development programs, research and development programs, suppliers and third-party manufacturers; - the progress of our product development programs, including clinical testing and the timing of commencement and results thereof; - · our projected operating results, including research and development expenses; - · our ability to continue development plans for CLR 131, CLR 1900 series, CLR 2000 series and CLR 12120; - · our ability to continue development plans for our Phospholipid Drug Conjugates (PDC)TM; - our ability to maintain orphan drug designation in the U.S. for CLR 131 as a therapeutic for the treatment of multiple myeloma, neuroblastoma, osteosarcoma, rhabdomyosarcoma, Ewing's sarcoma and lymphoplasmacytic lymphoma, and the expected benefits of orphan drug status; - · any disruptions at our sole supplier of CLR 131; - · our ability to pursue strategic alternatives; - · our ability to advance our technologies into product candidates; - · our enhancement and consumption of current resources along with ability to obtain additional funding; - · our current view regarding general economic and market conditions, including our competitive strengths; - uncertainty and economic instability resulting from conflicts, military actions, terrorist attacks, natural disasters, public health crises, including the occurrence of a contagious disease or illness, including the COVID-19 pandemic, cyber-attacks and general instability; - · assumptions underlying any of the foregoing; and - any other statements that address events or developments that we intend or believe will or may occur in the future.
+- · our current views with respect to our business strategy, business plan and research and development activities; - the future impacts of the COVID-19 pandemic on our business, employees, operating results, ability to recruit patients for clinical studies, ability to obtain additional funding, product development programs, research and development programs, suppliers and third-party manufacturers; - the progress of our product development programs, including clinical testing and the timing of commencement and results thereof; - · our projected operating results, including research and development expenses; - our ability to continue development plans foriopofosine I-131 (iopofosine, also known as CLR 131), CLR 1900 series, CLR 2000 series and CLR 12120; - our ability to continue development plans for our Phospholipid Drug Conjugates (PDC)TM; - our ability to maintain orphan drug designation in the U.S. foriopofosine as a therapeutic for the treatment of multiple myeloma, neuroblastoma, osteosarcoma, rhabdomyosarcoma, Ewing's sarcoma and lymphoplasmacytic lymphoma, and the expected benefits of orphan drug status; - any disruptions at our sole supplier of iopofosine; - · our ability to pursue strategic alternatives; - our ability to advance our technologies into product candidates; - · our enhancement and consumption of current resources along with ability to obtain additional funding; - our current view regarding general economic and market conditions, including our competitive strengths; - uncertainty and economic instability resulting from conflicts, military actions, terrorist attacks, natural disasters, public health crises, including the occurrence of a contagious disease or illness, including the COVID-19 pandemic, cyber-attacks and general instability; - the future impacts of legislative and regulatory developments in the United States on the pricing and reimbursement of our product candidates; - assumptions underlying any of the foregoing; and - · any other statements that address events or developments that we intend or believe will or may occur in the future.